-The pet is not a common household pet as defined in Section 10-I.C.

-Keeping the pet would violate any pet restrictions listed in this policy

-The pet owner fails to provide complete pet registration information, or fails to update the registration annually

-The applicant has previously been charged with animal cruelty under state or local law; or has been evicted, had to relinquish a pet or been prohibited from future pet ownership due to pet rule violations or a court order

-The SHA reasonably determines that the pet owner is unable to keep the pet in compliance with the pet rules and other lease obligations.
+The pet is not a common household pet as defined in Section 10-HILC. below Keeping the pet would violate any pet restrictions listed in this policy The pet owner fails to provide complete pet registration information, or fails to update the registration annually The applicant has previously been charged with animal cruelty under state or local law; or has been evicted, had to relinquish a pet or been prohibited from future pet ownership due to pet rule violations or a court order Spartanburg Housing The SHAPHA reasonably determines that the pet owner is unable to keep the pet in compliance with the pet rules and other lease obligations.
 The pet's temperament and behavior may be considered as a factor in determining the pet owner's ability to comply with provisions of the lease.

-If the SHA refuses to register a pet, a written notification will be sent to the pet owner within 10 business days of the SHA's decision.
-The notice will state the reason for refusing to register the pet and will inform the family of their right to appeal the decision in accordance with the SHA's grievance procedures.

-Pet Agreement

-Residents who have been approved to have a pet must enter into a pet agreement with the SHA, or the approval of the pet will be withdrawn.

-The pet agreement is the resident's certification that he or she has received a copy of the SHA's pet policy and applicable house rules, that he or she has read the policies and/or rules, understands them, and agrees to comply with them.

-The resident further certifies by signing the pet agreement that he or she understands that noncompliance with the SHA's pet policy and applicable house rules may result in the withdrawal of SHA approval of the pet or termination of tenancy.

-10-II.C.
-STANDARDS FOR PETS [24 CFR 5.318; 960.707(b)]

-PHAs may establish reasonable requirements related to pet ownership including, but not limited to:

-- Limitations on the number of animals in a unit, based on unit size - Prohibitions on types of animals that the SHA classifies as dangerous, provided that such classifications are consistent with applicable state and local law - Prohibitions on individual animals, based on certain factors, including the size and weight of the animal - Requiring pet owners to have their pets spayed or neutered

-PHA's may not require pet owners to have any pet's vocal cords removed.
+If Spartanburg Housing the SHAPHA refuses to register a pet, a written notification will be sent to the pet owner within 10 business days of Spartanburg Housingthe SHA'sPHA's decision.
+The notice will state the reason for refusing to register the pet and will inform the family of their right to appeal the decision in accordance with Spartanburg Housingthe SHA'sPHA's grievance procedures.
+Pet Agreement SHAPHASH Policy Residents who have been approved to have a pet must enter into a pet agreement with Spartanburg Housingthe SHAPHA, or the approval of the pet will be withdrawn.
+The pet agreement is the resident's certification that he or she has received a copy of Spartanburg Housingthe SHA'sPHA's pet policy and applicable house rules, that he or she has read the policies and/or rules, understands them, and agrees to comply with them.
+The resident further certifies by signing the pet agreement that he or she understands that noncompliance with Spartanburg Housingthe SHA'sPHA's pet policy and applicable house rules may result in the withdrawal of Spartanburg HousingSHAPHA approval of the pet or termination of tenancy.
+Formatted: Indent: Left: 1" 10-II.C.
+STANDARDS FOR PETS [24 CFR 5.318; 960.707(b)] PHAs may establish reasonable requirements related to pet ownership including, but not limited to: - Limitations on the number of animals in a unit, based on unit size - Prohibitions on types of animals that the SHAPHA classifies as dangerous, provided that such classifications are consistent with applicable state and local law - Prohibitions on individual animals, based on certain factors, including the size and weight of the animal - Requiring pet owners to have their pets spayed or neutered PHA'sPHAs may not require pet owners to have any pet's vocal cords removed.